Written By

 Latest Updates in Hernia Mesh Lawsuits

-The defendant in MDL 2753 before Chief Judge Landya B. McCafferty of the U.S. District Court for the District of New Hampshire is Atrium.
-The defendant in MDL 3029 before Chief Judge Patti B. Saris of the District of Massachusetts is Covidien.
-The defendant in MDL 2846 before Chief Judge Edmund Albert Sargus, Jr. of the Southern District of Ohio is Davol, Inc./C.R.
-Bard, Inc. The defendant in MDL 2782 before Senior District Judge Richard W. Story of the Northern District of Georgia is Ethicon.
+Atrium is the defendant in MDL 2753 before Chief Judge Landya B. McCafferty of the U.S. District Court for the District of New Hampshire.
+Covidien is the defendant in MDL 3029 before Chief Judge Patti B. Saris of the District of Massachusetts.
+Davol, Inc./C.R.
+Bard, Inc. is the defendant in MDL 2846 before Chief Judge Edmund Albert Sargus, Jr. of the Southern District of Ohio.
+Ethicon is the defendant in MDL 2782 before Senior District Judge Richard W. Story of the Northern District of Georgia.

 Hernia Mesh Lawsuit Updates